-Around these parts, they say if you keep your ear to the ground, you can sometimes hear a tiny squeaking sound.
+Around the Lake District regions, they say if you keep your ear to the ground, you can sometimes hear a tiny squeaking sound.

 You hear it?
 Then raise your head up and you’ll catch a glimpse of a tizzie whizie flying past you at the speed of a bullet.